R4yanW1ang/AI_Plagiarism_checker/README.md

 # Configuration

-Plug in your canvas token & canvas url into config.json in the root directory
+Plug in your own configurations into the config.json in the root directory including:
+- canvas token
+- canvas url
+- COURSE_ID
+- ASSIGNMENT_ID

 ```
 "canvas": {
     "token": "your own canvas token",